We all want more traffic to our websites.

 This is a tactic we are just starting with because we have been persuaded of the benefits of Pinterest in terms of driving traffic to our website.
 People use Pinterest to search for things (both products and services) A LOT.
 Things which they then go on to buy.
 Rather than using it to pin pretty pictures (or sharing other people’s pretty pictures) you can pin images with links to your website – blog posts and products are particularly good for this.

 How to find out how many people visit your website

 How do you know if it is working?
-Google Analytics is a great FREE tool to check how many people visit your website, which pages they visit, where they come from, etc. Measuring your traffic means that you can see what is working.
+Google Analytics is a great FREE tool to check how many people visit your website, which pages they visit, where they come from, etc. If you don’t want to use Google Analytics then there are alternatives like Plausible.
+Measuring your traffic means that you can see what is working.

 Getting traffic to your website is hard.
 People are busy and they’re not going to spend time trying to find you.
 You need to make it obvious and easy to find your website.

 Using social media, emails, PR and Pinterest you can drive more people to your website and it is easy to do.
 Just remember to keep referencing your website (home page or another link) in your posts, bio, cover image, emails, guest blogs and articles.
 And check out using Pinterest too.

 Of course when they get there you need to make sure your website is set up to keep them on there, building the “know, like and trust” factors so they become paying customers.
 And if you need someone to help with a website that will improve your conversion when they’re there, then book a call to speak to us.